it-at-m/itm-prettier-codeformat/README.md

 standard configuration for projects using Prettier as formatting tool.
 Alternatively, this configuration can be used as a base configuration and be extended with your own rules.

+This configuration is intended to be used with TypeScript-based projects, but might also work with vanilla JavaScript projects.

 ### Built With

 * [NPM](https://www.npmjs.com/)